 In other states, checks are interchangeable between organisations.
-In Victoria, the working with children check is valid for five years and is designed to be transferable between all accredited organisations in that state.
+In Victoria, the working with children check is valid for five years and designed to be transferable between all accredited organisations in that state.
 Queensland, however, has taken the lead.
 In 2001, the Blue Card system was introduced across the state to protect and monitor people who work with children and young people.
 The Blue Card system is recognised as one of the most comprehensive and rigorous employment screening frameworks in Australia and the only one that incorporates the management of past, present and future risks by including real-time monitoring.
 Equally importantly, it means that volunteers go through just one application process to work across multiple organisations for three years.

 The system recognises the vulnerability of children and the obligations of employers, the government and the community as a whole.
 It is important to note that the Blue Card is not a one-off police check; rather, it determines the eligibility of individuals to work with children through the comprehensive assessment of any past police or disciplinary information.
 The police information relating to all cardholders and applicants is monitored.
 If the information changes, immediate steps are taken to protect children from harm.

 Over the 17 years that it has been running, the Blue Card system has gone through several reviews to strengthen it, close gaps and ensure that it is working in the way it was designed to.
 More than 100,000 organisations and service providers are registered with the system.
-If our state Liberal government was to implement a similar one-card system, it would have multiple benefits.
+If our state Liberal government were to implement a similar one-card system, it would have multiple benefits.
 Not only would it reduce red tape for volunteers but it would offer South Australia's most vulnerable—that is, children, the elderly and disabled—greater protection and safety by closing the gaps through real-time monitoring.
 Ultimately, it will increase our volunteering rate.

 Many local organisations have spoken out about the need to attract younger volunteers to take over from the generation that is currently undertaking volunteering, but they are struggling to find the younger cohort.
 As elected members, we should be looking for ways to reduce impacts on our local communities, and this is a measure that I believe would have a major impact on South Australia: one check for multiple agencies, which lasts three years and has real-time monitoring.
 Could it be any simpler?